NawaMan/RiotComponent/README.md

         self._method('restart', function() { ... })
 	... // More code there

-then from the outside, the the method can be called like this ...
+then from the outside, the method can be called like this ...

       document.getElementById(...).restart()